GeorgeMC2610/Artificial-Intelligence/README.md

 + Use mutations to find better solutions.

 # My Approach with C#
-## I made a WinForms application, to visualize how every box should be coloured correctly.
+#### I made a Windows Forms application, to visualize how every box should be coloured correctly.
 In this app, the user clicks the button and the program starts generating solutions until it finds the best one.

-### How is a solution represented?
+## How is a solution represented?

 Since we have four possible colours, we can define them to be represented as 2-bit numbers:
 - 00 is blue